greeniot/RaspberryPi-Basics-Sample/README.md

 You can now eject the SD card and put it back into the RPi.

->:information_source: If you encounter any problems in this step, check out [https://pihw.wordpress.com/guides/direct-network-connection/](this tutorial) for a more detailed description.
+>:information_source: If you encounter any problems in this step, check out [this tutorial](https://pihw.wordpress.com/guides/direct-network-connection/) for a more detailed description.

 ### Connecting via SSH